 Experienced Surgeons For Superior Results

-The physicians at Eye Center of Texas have preformed thousands of iLASIK procedures that have resulted in improved vision, eliminating the need for glasses or contact lenses.
+The physicians at Eye Center of Texas have performed thousands of iLASIK procedures that have resulted in improved vision, eliminating the need for glasses or contact lenses.
 The skilled and knowledgeable staff at the Eye Center of Texas will ensure that you are comfortable throughout the procedure and will provide full instructions for aftercare.

-For more information on blade-free iLASIK surgery Houston patients can contact the Eye Center of Texas for further information on this procedure.
+For more information on blade-free iLASIK surgery, Houston patients can contact the Eye Center of Texas for further information on this procedure.

 Bellaire, TX 77401

 Pasadena4415 Crenshaw Road

 Pasadena, TX 77504

 Sugar Land, TX 77478